Kalmyks: Subgroups

 There are these main ethnic subgroups of Kalmyks: Baatud, Dörbet, Khoid, Khoshut, Olot, Torghut and Buzava.
 The Torghuts and Dörbets are numerically dominant.
 The Buzavs are a small minority and are considered to be the most russified Kalmyks.

 Demographics

-This statistics is about the demographics of the Kalmyks in the Russian Empire, Soviet Union and Russian Federation.

 Location

 The Kalmyks live primarily in the Republic of Kalmykia, a federal subject of Russia.
 Kalmykia is located in the southeast European part of Russia, between the Volga and the Don rivers.
 It has borders with the Republic of Dagestan in the south; the Stavropol Krai in the southwest; and the Rostov Oblast and the Volgograd Oblast in the west and the northwest, respectively.
 Its eastern border is the Astrakhan Oblast.
 The southeast border is the Caspian Sea.

 After the collapse of the Soviet Union, a large number of Kalmyks, primarily the young, moved from Kalmykia to larger cities in Russia, such as Moscow and St. Petersburg, and to the United States.
 The move was precipitated by the desire of these Kalmyks to pursue better educational and economic opportunities and continues today.

 Currently, Kalmyks form a majority of the population in Kalmykia.
 According to the 2021 Russian census, there was a total of 159,138 Kalmyks who resided within Kalmykia.
 This represented 62.5% of the total population of the republic in 2021.
 In addition, Kalmyks have a much higher fertility rate than Russians and the other Slavic peoples, while the median age of the Kalmyk population is much lower than Russians.
 This ensures that the Kalmyk population will continue to grow for the foreseeable future.